 - A mini pack house was established to improve the quality and freshness of vegetables prior to market.

 A second unaccredited pack house was set up and completed by August 2019. - 11 existing and 6 new food gardens at ECD centres were supported by a corporate partner.
-The ECD gardens directly supported by the DO MORE FOUNDATION, benefited 2 653 young children - a 28% increase from the prior year.

-• A collaborative Enterprise Development initiative was spearheaded to provide training.

-- This initiative, co-funded by Enactus South Africa, eThekwini Municipality, SEDA, PricewaterhouseCoopers (PWC) and the DO MORE FOUNDATION, involves a series of enterprise development training workshops for local farmers, women entrepreneurs and other local prospective business owners. - Hammarsdale Big Growers Association with practical training to enable them to run and manage sustainable projects. - The second workshop equipped 30 women entrepreneurs with business skills, through training to the value of R250 000. - The third workshop, with direct funding by the DO MORE FOUNDATION of R388 000, has been providing business training and coaching to 35 aspiring local entrepreneurs since March 2019, using the international Street Business School (SBS) Training Programme which has been tailored for the local context. - A Sewing Initiative was established to empower local unemployed youth to start their own textile businesses. - start-up consumables and theoretical and practical training to enable them to run their own sewing projects. - Local businesses provide waste/excess fabric for the creation of new products such as #DoMoreBags.
+The ECD gardens directly supported by the DO MORE FOUNDATION, benefited 2 653 young children a 28% increase from the prior year. - A collaborative Enterprise Development initiative was spearheaded to provide training. - This initiative, co-funded by Enactus South Africa, eThekwini Municipality, SEDA, PricewaterhouseCoopers (PWC) and the DO MORE FOUNDATION, involves a series of enterprise development training workshops for local farmers, women entrepreneurs and other local prospective business owners. - The first workshop, with grant funding of R300 000, equipped 10 farmers from the newly established Hammarsdale Big Growers Association with practical training to enable them to run and manage sustainable projects. - The second workshop equipped 30 women entrepreneurs with business skills, through training to the value of R250 000. - The third workshop, with direct funding by the DO MORE FOUNDATION of R388 000, has been providing business training and coaching to 35 aspiring local entrepreneurs since March 2019, using the international Street Business School (SBS) Training Programme which has been tailored for the local context. - A Sewing Initiative was established to empower local unemployed youth to start their own textile businesses. - The DO MORE FOUNDATION established a sewing group which funded 10 industrial sewing machines, start-up consumables and theoretical and practical training to enable them to run their own sewing projects. - Local businesses provide waste/excess fabric for the creation of new products such as #DoMoreBags.
 These reusable shopping bags are sold by the DO MORE FOUNDATION. - Close to 100 economic opportunities were created for unemployed youth through the Youth Career Desk.
 These included permanent employment, internships, learnerships and youth retail training. - Our recent Sustainable Return On Investment study showed that the #DoMore4Hammarsdale initiative has played a positive role in improving the livelihoods of vulnerable and economically struggling families in Hammarsdale through its collaborative partnership approach.